jenstornell/kirby-fragment-field/README.md

 # Kirby Fragment Field

-## For custom panel stuff, use a snippet
+## Use a snippet instead of creating a new field

-I found myself creating new panel fields from scratch every time I needed something in the panel.
-With this plugin you can instead just call a snippet.
+I found myself creating new panel fields every time I needed something for the panel.
+With this plugin you don't need to do that.

+This field call a snippet that you have set in your blueprint.
+That way you only need one field, the fragment field.

 ## Instructions

-Place the fragment field in `site/fields` first.
+Place the fragment field in `site/fields`.

 1. Create a snippet file.
 1. Add css and javascript, if needed.
-1. Add the snippet in your blueprint.
+1. Add the snippet uri in your blueprint.

 ## 1. Create a snippet file

+First you need to create a snippet file.

-The `site/snippets` folder is the default path, but you can create your snippet anywhere by changing this config.php:
+The `site/snippets` folder is the default path.
+If you don't like the root path, you can change it in your config.php:

 ```
 c::set( 'fragment.snippet.uri', kirby()->roots()->snippets() );